RESOURCES

 Roof Ventilation

 Gear preparation includes personal protective equipment and medical gear as well as all the basic firefighting gear.
 A day at a typical fire station may involve scheduled training, fire prevention duties such as in-service fire inspections, attending public education events in the community, preplanning of buildings in your response area and response area familiarization.
 Scheduled training throughout the day may include physical fitness training, practical training, theory training of emergency operations, medical, fire or rescue training.
-Sometimes fire trucks are taken out of service for a few hours in order to go off-site to perform training, such as water training.
+Sometimes fire trucks are taken out of service for a few hours in order to go off-site to perform training, such as water rescue training.
 Other times, training is conducted in the station.
 Throughout the day, meal preparation and clean up occurs.
-Typical station duties involve daily station chores like cleaning of floors and windows, apparatus checks and inventory, grass cutting, and snow removal.
-At anytime during the day, you can be called upon to respond to an emergency or even non-emergency request for help.
-A big part of being a firefighter is learning how to get along with other people assigned to your station.
+Typical station duties involve daily station chores like cleaning of floors, apparatus checks and equipment inventory.
+At anytime during the day, you may be called upon to respond to an emergency or even non-emergency request for help.
 What do firefighters say is the most satisfying aspects of their job?

 Ladder Climb